PjHurtig/camping-pack-list/README.md

 ## User Stories

+- As a user I want to get a list of suggested items to bring camping
 - As a user I want to add items to the list
 - As a user I want to edit gear on the list
 - As a user I want to remove gear on the list